shlomif/modint/README.rst

 Features
 --------

-A usable implementation of the Chomese Remainder algorithm (see https://en.wikipedia.org/wiki/Chinese_remainder_theorem ) under the permissive MIT/Expat licence.
+A usable implementation of the Chinese Remainder algorithm (see https://en.wikipedia.org/wiki/Chinese_remainder_theorem ) under the permissive MIT/Expat licence.
 Written because none other similarly-licensed ones could be found.